Table of Contents[Hide][Show]

 Choosing Your Flavors

-The kombucha SCOBY recipe above will give you unflavored kombucha.
+The homemade kombucha SCOBY recipe above will give you unflavored kombucha.
 You can, however, play around with its flavors and make a variety of herbal kombucha teas at home.

 Another option is to add plant and bean extracts, dried fruits, and candied ginger.
 Your choice of tea leaves can also influence the taste.

 Although most SCOBY kombucha teas use black tea, you can also make use of green, white, and oolong teas, among others.
-Using green tea can give your kombucha a delicate fruity taste, while white tea may provide you with flowery taste and aroma.
+Using green tea can give your kombucha a delicate fruity taste, while white tea may provide you with a flowery taste and aroma.